About Us

 Treasures waiting to be Uncovered

-Northumberland has a rich history, much of it recorded, from the time of St Aidan and St. Cuthbert onwards.
+Northumberland has a rich written history from the time of St Aidan and St. Cuthbert onwards.
 Forming part of the border between Scotland and England, kings and queens have quarrelled and their armies have fought over it, and historic castles and abbeys litter the landscape.
-The records of long established families and familiar industries – farming and fishing among them - tell of the struggle of people rich and poor to survive through tumultuous times.
+The records of long-established families and familiar industries – farming and fishing among them - tell of the struggle of people, both rich and poor, to survive through tumultuous times.

-More recently, mining, and heavy industry have left their mark on the landscape as first, the industrial and later, the technological revolution have transformed society.
+More recently, mining, and heavy industry have left their mark on the landscape as the industrial and later the technological revolutions have transformed society.
 These changes are captured in films and photographs as well as in manuscript, on paper and in digital form.
-Altogether the County’s Archives already contain over six linear miles of records and are consulted by more than five and a half thousand people each year.
+Altogether the County’s Archives already contain over six linear miles of records and are consulted by more than five and a half thousand people each year, and digitisation is further increasing this number.

-Together these records make up a rich resource for school and university history departments, local history societies and groups, those tracing their family history, and academic and other researchers in the UK and abroad – in short, for anyone who wants to understand the past and its relevance to today and tomorrow.
+Together these records make up a rich resource for school and university history departments, local history societies and groups, genealogists, and academic and other researchers in the UK and abroad – in short, for anyone who wants to understand the past and its relevance to today and tomorrow.
 You can catch a glimpse of this rich resource in the online ‘Treasures of the Archives’ exhibition, which you can access through the following link -

 https://northumberlandarchives.com/exhibitions/treasures/index.html